cjquines/just-one/README.md

 - add more metadata i guess
 - allow clue resubmission
-- next round should be harder to press accidentally
 - score?? maybe??
 - add more metadata to websocket emits? (should check if emitter still in game, at least)
 - make pressing enter submit the clue